 Redeemer was founded in Owatonna, Minnesota in 1883 by a group of German Lutherans and was originally named First St. John’s Evangelical Lutheran Church.
 The congregation’s first house of worship was built in 1894 on State Avenue in Owatonna.
 Our current house of worship is located at the corner of Truman Avenue and Havana Road in southeast Owatonna and was dedicated to the glory of God in 1960.

 In the 1980’s Redeemer started a daughter congregation, Good Shepherd Lutheran Church, in northeast Owatonna.
 In 2008 we celebrated our 125th Anniversary with the theme “Till now the Lord has helped us.”
 (I Samuel 7:12) The members of Redeemer continue to look for new ways to reach out to the community and the world with the saving Gospel of Jesus Christ.

 Redeemer’s pastor, Rev. Kirk Griebel, was installed in July, 2001.
-He graduated from Concordia Seminary in 1985, is married and has two grown daughters and four grandchildren.
+He graduated from Concordia Seminary in 1985, is married and has two grown daughters and five grandchildren.
 His favorite Bible verse is Galatians 2:20:

 “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”
 (ESV)